 Tooth Bonding and Contouring, and Veneers All Offer Teeth Enhancements

 Much like porcelain veneers, bonding can help address esthetic concerns related to the shape, size, or stains on your teeth.
+It is a less expensive cosmetic alternative to veneers.
 It can even address minor alignment issues, such as spaces between teeth.
 However, unlike veneers, bonding does not require any prosthetics be crafted for you.
 That’s because bonding relies on the dentist’s own artistic ability and craftsmanship to help mold composite resin onto your teeth in a way that hides any flaws.

 What does tooth bonding fix?

 In addition to its highly lifelike appearance and minimal effect on your tooth structure, tooth bonding is also versatile enough to conform to any part of your tooth structure.
-Therefore, it can be an optimal way to address a variety of conditions, such as chipped tooth edges, worn tooth surfaces, minor cracks, excessive spaces between teeth, and much more.
+Therefore, it can be an optimal way to address a variety of conditions, such as a discolored tooth, chipped tooth, fill a cavity, excessive spaces between front teeth, and much more.
+Tooth bonding has replaced amalgam fillings as the main filling material.

 Of course, bonding isn’t an ideal solution for everyone.
 Because the material used is more prone to staining than porcelain, smokers or heavy coffee drinkers, for instance, might prefer the longevity of porcelain veneers.
 However, for many patients bonding is the best choice for addressing smile concerns.
 Your cosmetic dentist can help you decide what’s right for you based on your lifestyle, your smile’s current condition, your budget, time for treatment, and your ultimate desires for your smile!